-Financial liabilities are classified as either measured at FVTPL or as other financial liabilities.
+Financial liabilities are classified as either measured at FVTPL or at amortised cost.

 Financial liabilities measured at FVTPL

 A financial liability is measured at FVTPL when it meets the definition of held-for-trading, or when it is designated as measured at FVTPL.